fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 git pull
 ```

-Update the SDK tools to latest version.
+Update the SDK tools to the latest version.

 ```
 emsdk install latest